What's Tonight to Eternity?: Release

-What's Tonight to Eternity? was released on Valentines Day - February 14 - 2020.
+What's Tonight to Eternity? was released on Valentine's Day, February 14, 2020.
 It was released through W.25th Records, a sub-label of Superior Viaduct.
 It was issued primarily on LP, though it's also available to stream for free on Bandcamp.

 Packaging

-According to The Fader, the album's monochromatic cover art - designed by Andrea Lukic - "depicts two androgynous figures locked in each others’ arms — their bodies are pinned in the corner of a candlelit chamber, so desperately intertwined they seem to consume each other.
-The perspective of the illustration makes the characters look like they’re drawing the last moments of solace from an encroaching, villainous outside world, of which the viewer is an ambassador."
+According to The Fader, the album's monochromatic cover art – designed by Andrea Lukic – "depicts two androgynous figures locked in each others' arms – their bodies are pinned in the corner of a candlelit chamber, so desperately intertwined they seem to consume each other.
+The perspective of the illustration makes the characters look like they're drawing the last moments of solace from an encroaching, villainous outside world, of which the viewer is an ambassador."

 Music video

 A video for the single "Heavy Metal" was released to YouTube, and was credited to Realistik Studios.

 Critical reception

 The album was very positively reviewed.
 "On What's Tonight to Eternity," writes Sylvester, "Cindy Lee show off their mighty range while somehow managing to sound like a perfectly constructed, singular vision."
 Schonfeld called it "bracing and damaged pop music about what it means to be an outsider in a world where the Karen Carpenters don’t always survive.
 [The album] also functions as an elegiac salute to the ghost of Women, a band that left us too soon and never quite received its due."
 In a year-end round-up, Aquarium Drunkard called it "a masterpiece of pop-hauntology; a deconstructionist orchestra of girl group melody and Metal Machine Music distortion."
 Alex Edkins of the noise rock band Metz wrote an article praising the album for Talkhouse, writing that it "is not background music to be enjoyed with a latte.
 You really need to give your undivided attention to it and let its haunting atmosphere take over.
 Underneath the harsh exterior is truly beautiful music centered around Cindy Lee’s ghostly falsetto."
 He concludes by calling it "a cinematic journey with lots of twists and turns that I enjoy more and more each listen.
 It’s a trip."
 Katie Rife of The A.V.
 Club jokingly wrote that the album "bridges the gap between Valentine’s Day and Halloween with a set of love songs that sound like a ghostly ’60s girl group performing for a crowd of teenagers killed in motorcycle accidents at a haunted sock hop."
 Despite a more relatively mixed score, Denton's review of the album is also ultimately quite positive in nature.

 What's Tonight to Eternity? also appeared on many year-end lists.
 Beats Per Minute ranked it 33rd on their list, praising its "cinematic" qualities.
 Sputnikmusic's staff ranked it the 23rd best album of 2020, calling it "an album of considerable beauty and surprising comforts; never in spite of its tumult, and always because of it."